baoxingsong/AnchorWave/README.md

 # AnchorWave &middot; [![license][license-badge]][license]
 ## Description
 AnchorWave (Anchored Wavefront Alignment) identifies collinear regions via conserved anchors (full-length CDS and full-length exon have been implemented currently) and breaks collinear regions into shorter fragments, i.e., anchor and inter-anchor intervals.
 By performing sensitive sequence alignment for each shorter interval via a 2-piece affine gap cost strategy and merging them together, AnchorWave generates a whole-genome alignment for each collinear block.
-AnchorWave implements commands to guide collinear block identification with or without chromosomal rearrangements and provides options to use known polyploidy levels or whole-genome duplications to inform alignment.
+AnchorWave implements commands to guide collinear block identification with or without chromosomal rearrangements and provides options to use known whole-genome duplications to inform alignment.
 ## Principle of the AnchorWave process
 <p align="center">
 <img src="./doc/workflow.png" width="800px" background-color="#ffffff" />